-Be glad then, ye children of Zion, and rejoice in the Lord your God: for he hath given you the former rain moderately, and he will cause to come down for you the rain, the former rain, and the latter rain in the first month.
+Be glad then, you children of Zion, and rejoice in the LORD your God; for He has given you the former rain faithfully, and He will cause the rain to come down for you—the former rain, and the latter rain in the first month.
 (Joel 2:23)

-Be patient therefore, brethren, unto the coming of the Lord.
-Behold, the husbandman waiteth for the precious fruit of the earth, and hath long patience for it, until he receive the early and latter rain.
+Therefore be patient, brethren, until the coming of the Lord.
+See how the farmer waits for the precious fruit of the earth, waiting patiently for it until it receives the early and latter rain.
 (James 5:7)

 The latter rain will be the greatest of all the demonstrations of God’s power, the most powerful witness ever given of the Kingdom of God.
 We believe the latter-rain outpouring is symbolized by the “two witnesses” of the eleventh chapter of the Book of Revelation.
 The lampstands and olive trees of the eleventh chapter of Revelation are taken from the fourth chapter of the Book of Zechariah.

 Then the angel who talked with me answered and said to me, “Do you not know what these are?”
 And I said, “No, my lord.”

 So he answered and said to me: “This is the word of the LORD to Zerubbabel: ‘Not by might nor by power, but by My Spirit,’ says the LORD of hosts.
 (Zechariah 4:5,6)

 “Not by might, nor by power, but by My Spirit.”